Bioremediation of Plastic Pollution to Conserve Marine Biodiversity (2022-2023)

-Ingestion of these plastics by marine species has a substantial negative impact on their health.
+By 2025, we may be throwing away over 2.2 billion tons of plastics each year.
+Sadly, much of this plastic ends up in our waterways.
+Our oceans are home to enormous piles of plastic debris scattered throughout the water column.
+Ingestion of plastics by marine species has a substantial negative impact on their health.
 Additionally, plastic bioaccumulation in fish can transmit carcinogens up the food chain to our dinner plates.

-Despite the staggering volume of plastic debris produced annually and the clear environmental and human health impacts, plastic waste continues to accumulate.
-There is an urgent need to develop novel strategies to combat plastics bioaccumulation.
+Yet despite the staggering volume of debris produced annually and the clear environmental and human health impacts, plastic waste continues to accumulate.
+There is an urgent need to develop novel strategies to combat bioaccumulation of plastics.

-The primary goal of this Bass Connections project is to leverage these newly identified enzymes to create a lab strain of bacteria capable of rapidly degrading plastic to restore environmental health and conserve marine biodiversity.
+Researchers have identified a bacterium that had evolved two enzymes, PETase and MHETase, which together convert plastic into biodegradable products.
+These enzymes represent powerful new tools for bioremediation efforts.
+This project’s goal is to leverage these enzymes to create a lab strain of bacteria capable of rapidly degrading plastic to restore environmental health and conserve marine biodiversity.

 Team Outputs to Date

-See related team, Bioremediation of Plastic Pollution to Conserve Marine Biodiversity (2020-2021).
+See earlier related team, Bioremediating Plastic Pollution to Conserve Marine Biodiversity (2021-2022).

 - Meagan Dunphy-Daly, Nicholas School of the Environment-Marine Science and Conservation